-The new feature is part of the latest version of Gmail for Android, which started rolling out on Monday via Google Play.
+The new feature is part of the latest version of Gmail for Android, which started rolling out on Monday via ay.

-It’s surprising it took Google so long to bring Gmail-Drive integration to Android, especially since it came to the web a full six months ago.
-Smartphones and tablets have far less space for downloading attachments than PCs do—Chromebooks excepted—so the ability to save space by offloading large documents or photos to Drive will be a boon for anyone who manages most of their email on the go.
+It’s surprising it took so long to bring Gmail-Drive integration to Android, especially since it came to the web a full six months ago.
+Smartphones tablets have far less space for downloading attachments than s do—Chromebooks excepted—so the ability to save space by offloading large documents or photos to Drive will be a boon for anyone who manages most of their email on the go.

-To save at attachment to Google Drive in Gmail for Android, open a message and scroll down until you get to the attachment icon.
-Tap the menu option (the three vertical squares) on the attachment and select Save to Drive.
+To save at attachment to Drive in Gmail for Android, open a message scroll down until you get to the attachment icon.
+Tap the menu option (the three vertical squares) on the attachment select Save to Drive.